Lake Minnewaska

 Timeframe: 1 Year

-• Facilitated communication between various disciplines, including art and engineering, to reach design goals while managing and assisting fellow designer.
+• Collaborated with art and engineering teams to reach design goals while managing and assiting fellow designer.

 • Designed and polished game systems, including journal, fishing, and map.